peter-can-write/web-notes/js.md

 Other possible events are:

+* `onmouseenter`: Triggered when the user moves from a parent element over the element (i.e. only from the outside, not from other elements inside).
-* `onmouseover`: Triggered when the user moves the mouse over an element.
+* `onmouseover`: Triggered when the user moves the mouse over an element, either from a parent or from a child (i.e. from anywhere)
 * `onmouseout`: Triggered when the user moves the mouse away from an element.
 * `onmousedown`: Triggered when the user clicks an element.
 When the user releases the mouse key, the `onclick` event triggers.